 Methods used to measure total protein

 This method is used for estimating plasma protein (including fibrinogen) in EDTA plasma and is reported on routine hemograms at Cornell University.
 It measures the refractive index of a sample relative to the refractive index of water.
-The reading is actually a measurement of total solids and is only an estimate of protein concentration, since variation in other serum components “solids” (sodium, chloride, phosphate, glucose, cholesterol, urea, etc.) also can affect refractive index.
+The reading is actually a measurement of total solids and is only an estimate of protein concentration, since variation in other serum components “solids” (sodium, chloride, phosphate, glucose, cholesterol, urea, etc.) also can affect refractive index, as can colloids such as hetastarch and gelatin (Yam et al 2018).
 Lipemia falsely increases the results and moderate to severe hemolysis can blur the refractometer line, making it difficult to read, but bilirubin does not interfere with results (Gupta and Stockham 2014).
 For more on estimation of total protein with refractometry, refer to the hemogram basics section of the website.
+There are also different refractometers available, which may not give equivalent results, depending on whether they use a correction formula or not.

 This is the colorimetric method used on the automated chemistry analyzer.
 It detects all proteins and is accurate for the range of 1-10 g/dL.
 It is not sensitive enough for low concentrations found in some body fluids such as CSF, urine, and many body cavity effusions.

-Note that the total protein (as measured by refractometer) provided with the hemogram is usually higher than that provided from the chemistry analyzer.
-This is due to:
+Note that the total protein (as measured by refractometer) provided with the hemogram is usually higher than that provided from the chemistry analyzer, this is particularly in dogs and cats versus large animal species (in our experience).
+This difference is attributed to:

 - The contribution of total solids to the refractive index.